 The main roadways of Ontonagon County are Michigan State Highways M-26, M-28, M-38, and M-64, along with US 45.
-These provide easy access to destinations in all directions, including regional hubs like Houghton; Ironwood; Marquette; and Rhinelander, Wisconsin; along with metropolitan areas such as Wausau, Duluth, and Minneapolis-St. Paul.
+These provide easy access to destinations in all directions, including regional hubs like Houghton;

+Ironwood; Marquette; and Rhinelander, Wisconsin; along with metropolitan areas such as Wausau, Duluth, and Minneapolis-St. Paul.
 Still, the county's remote location calls for a focused and deliberate marketing effort not just for tourist attractions like the Porkies and the County Park on Lake Gogebic, but for the Village of Ontonagon, which is some distance east of the state park and hampered by indirect travel routes.
 Once visitors do reach Ontonagon County, though, there is a robust network of county and U.S. Forest Service roads to provide access to recreation areas throughout the county.

 Ontonagon County hosts a significant trail network for both motorized and non-motorized recreation.
 The Bill Nichols Trail (approximately 40 miles), which allows motorized use, begins near the county's northeast corner at Greenland and continues on to Houghton.
 Businesses near the starting point benefit from snowmobile and off-road vehicle (ORV) traffic on the trail.
-The North Country National Scenic Trail (NCT), used for hiking, runs through the Porkies and then west to east through the central part of the county.
-The trail is ultimately planned to extend seamlessly from North Dakota to New York.
+The North Country National Scenic Trail (NCT), which is used for hiking, runs predominately west to east through the central part of the county.
+This section is mostly on Federal and State land within the Ottawa National Forest and Porcupine Mountain Wilderness State Park.
 Within the county, this trail is also designated as the northern "hiking route" of the Iron Belle Trail.